 How You Can Help

 Want to help?
-Share this video, and sign our fight for energy efficiency pledge at clf.org/lowcostenergy.
+Share this video, and learn more at clf.org/lowcostenergy.